 People usually say that freelancers enjoy more flexible schedules than regular employees working from 9 a.m. to 5 p.m.
 Sure, as a freelancer, you can work from the comfort of your bed or sofa.
 You set your own working hours and freely plan your life.
 But it is important to stress that free time alone won’t make you a successful freelancer.
 Below are 6 important ingredients of freelance success worth considering.

 Every business needs a plan.
 Freelancing is no exception.
 Stop calling yourself a “Freelance X”.
 You run a small business and provide great service that help others succeed.
 So, make sure you reflect on how you will deliver these awesome solutions, crush the competition and stand out as the go-to professional.
 Draft a business plan and review/adapt it on a regular basis to ensure you are still on track.
 By so doing, always anticipate where you want your business to be in the next 5/10/20 years.

 I know you have been – at least once – in a situation where you wished you had some tools/resources/knowledge in order to complete a specific task.
 If you had the requested/desired tool/resource, I guess you would have worked faster/smarter.
 In fact, in every field, there are must-use tools which complement your expertise and boost your productivity.
-Since you are your own boss – responsible for both your success and failure – take necessary measures to be on the safe side: power banks, UPSs, online backups, external hard drives, etc. To learn more and get posted on the freelancer’s resources, you might want to learn from these 10 established freelancing sites or consider this list of 100 resources for freelancers and entrepreneurs.As a #freelancer, always use the best tools & resources available in your industry Click To Tweet
+Since you are your own boss – responsible for both your success and failure – take necessary measures to be on the safe side: power banks, UPSs, online backups, external hard drives, etc. To learn more and get posted on the freelancer’s resources, you might want to learn from these 10 established freelancing sites or consider this list of 100 resources for freelancers and entrepreneurs.

 Here is a simple test: type your name in Google and hit the Search button.
-Take a few minutes to examine what shows up: number of results, main sources, etc. Now you may see how popular visible you are in the Internet universe.
-The worldwide Web has made it possible to reach thousands/millions of people from all over the world.
-To leverage the power of the Internet and use it effectively, you need a proven visibility plan.
-For a detailed process, check out this award-winning article that shows you how to gain more visibility in 6 simple steps.You can't succeed at #freelancing if you are not visible and reachable Click To Tweet
+Take a few minutes to review what shows up: how many results are listed?
+What is your name associated with?
+How happy are you with such results?
+Do these paint the best as far as your professional profile is concerned?
+Now you may see how popular/visible you are in the Internet universe, but most importantly, you have a sneak peek at what people see about you.
+It is a fact: the worldwide Web has made it possible to reach thousands/millions of people from all over the world.
+To leverage the power of the Internet and use it effectively, however, you need a proven visibility plan.
+For a detailed process, check out this award-winning article that shows you how to gain more visibility in 6 simple steps.

 As controversial as this may seem, constructive criticism is a key ingredient of freelance success.
 Whenever you complete a project, kindly request a feedback.
 This will help you humbly acknowledge your weaknesses (as part of your SWOT analysis) and look for ways to improve.
 You surely know that “No human endeavor is perfect”, but always make it a principle to provide a better experience to your clients, colleagues and partners, based on their criticism.

 The saying goes that “Nothing good comes easy”.
 Freelancing is no exception.
 You have to be patient in order to achieve long-term freelancing success.
 Keep on working hard and make sure every project is an occasion to show how great you are.

 Do you think there are other ingredients that make up a good success sauce?
-Feel free to let me (and other freelancers) know in the comments.
+Any other freelance success tips to share?Feel free to let me (and other freelancers) know in the comments.